 You can also try to find old pensions that you set up yourself.
 The government’s Pension Tracing Service is a useful database you can check, but you’ll need to remember some basic details about your pension.

 Another way to find a lost pension is to consolidate all of your old pensions into one.
 Each pension provider and scheme has different rules for pension transfers and you may not be able to move everything into an existing pension.
 If this is the case, a new pension provider, such as PensionBee, can help.
-We’ll manage the transfer process from beginning to end and will help you find your lost pensions.
+We’ll manage the transfer process from beginning to end and will help you find and locate those pensions from your old pension provider.
+We just need some basic pension details, like a policy number.

 Managing your pension